zcorleissen/documentation/source/api_v2_general_resources.rst

        ]
    }

-Get details on the plan specified by ID.
+Get details on the plan specified by ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash